 - Above a vanity mirror: 6″ between the top of the mirror and the junction box

-- Above a counter: 60″ from the floor to the junction box and a minimum of 24″ above the counter
+- Above a vanity countertop: 60″ from the floor to the junction box and a minimum of 24″ above the counter

-And don’t forget the free printable of the basic numbers from all four parts is in the subscriber only library in the footer menu.
+And don’t forget to grab your free printable of the basic numbers from all four parts in the subscriber only library in the footer menu.
 If you’re not already a subscriber, I hope that you’ll sign up so we don’t lose touch.
-I have lots of fun freebies in the library you may be interested in!
+I have lots of fun and useful freebies in the library you may be interested in!

 Sources for this post or similar.